 1/2 cup of canned or freshly pureed pumpkin.
 If using frozen pumpkin, allow it to thaw ahead of time and then puree it.

-1 teaspoon of vanilla or maple extract.
+Add 1 teaspoon of vanilla or maple extract.
 I buy my organic vanilla extract in bulk.
-When my small bottle is empty, I refill it from the large one because it is much easier to handle.
+When my small bottle is empty, I refill it from the large one.
+The smaller bottle is much easier to handle.

 Step 6: Add Flours to the Pumpkin Spice Pancake Batter

 Milling half a cup of oat groats or steel cut oats gives you roughly a cup of flour.
+In this recipe you need 3/4 cup of oat flour.
 Thus, mill about a third cup of oat groats or steel cut oats.
-Then, measure 3/4 cup of oat flour.
-Now, add it to the pancake batter.

 Buckwheat is also a large grain.
-Thus, mill a third cup of buckwheat.
-Then, measure 3/4 cup of buckwheat flour.
-Now, add the buckwheat flour to the pancake batter.
+Thus, mill a third cup of buckwheat to make a 3/4 cup of buckwheat flour.

 Buckwheat gives your pancakes a most delicious taste.
 However, our family likes to combine buckwheat with other flours for a lighter texture.